thekubebuddy/Kubernetes/PAGE2.md

   ingress:
   - from:
     - ipBlock:
-        cidr: 192.168.1.0/24		# All 254 pods with ipBlock can communicate with the pods
+        cidr: 192.168.1.0/24 # All 254 pods with that ip Range can communicate with the pods that matches app:db
 ```

 4. Namespacewide net policy